bbauska/meta-react-basics/README.md

 ## 26. Practical styling

 Recall that there are three techniques to include CSS and HTML documents.
 The first is in line by utilizing the style attribute inside the HTML element.
 Next is internal by using the style elements in the head section.
 Finally, external by linking to an external CSS file using the link element.

 In this section (26), you'll learn how to take CSS style rules from an external file named index.CSS and add it inside a component as an internal style.
 The style rules can then be referenced by your code inside the return statement of the component.
 Notice that the components are styled by the external style sheet, index dot CSS.

 For this section (26), I'll continue working on an app which consists of the components header, main and sidebar.
 This time the focus will be on using internal styling inside the sidebar components.
-To demonstrate this,
-I don't need to move all the code from the index.CSS file.
+To demonstrate this, I don't need to move all the code from the index.CSS file.
 Instead, I'll just focus on the style is related to the sidebar components.
 For example, I select the CSS code for a site and cut it by pressing Control X or Command X on Mac.
 After saving, notice that this removes the styling from the sidebar components displayed in the browser.

 Now let's go to the sidebar.js file where I'll paste the code before the return statement.
 This will not affect my component because I'm pasting CSS code into a JavaScript file.
-I need to make some changes to turn the CSS rule into a
+I need to make some changes to turn the CSS rule into a JavaScript object.
-JavaScript object.
 To do this, I need to declare a site style as a const variable and then replace the semi-colons and the code with commas.
 I also need to replace the hyphenated names with camelCase.
 It's important to know that because CSS declarations like background are now an object property, I need to make their respective values a string by wrapping them inside double quotes.
 I also need to repeat this for the other news tile elements as well.
 Finally, inside the a site tag and return statements of the component, I need to add a style attribute by typing style equals aside style as a JSX expression.
 I then choose save all in the file menu to save my changes.
 Notice that the sidebar components appears in the browser as before, I edited the index.CSS file.
 That's an example of using inline CSS styling directly inside a component.

-In this section (26), you learned how to take CSS style rules from an external file named index.CSS and added inside a component as an internal style.
+In this section (26), you learned how to take CSS style rules from an external file named index.CSS and add it inside a component as an internal style.

-## 27. JSX syntax and the arrow function
+<h2>27.
+JSX syntax and the arrow function</h2>

-### <b>Components as Function Expressions</b>
+<h3>Components as Function Expressions</h3>

 Up to this point, you've likely only observed ES5 function declarations used to define components in React.
 However, this is not the only way to do it.

-In this reading, you learn about some alternative approaches, specifically by using function expressions and arrow functions.
+In this section (27), you will learn about some alternative approaches, specifically by using function expressions and arrow functions.

-<b>Function Expressions</b>
+<h4>Function Expressions</h4>

 Let's start with a function declaration used as a component in React: